 That's more than you'll probably drink in a lifetime, even if you have a serious caffeine addiction.
 For number nuts: 2,010 gallons of java amounts to nearly 32,160 regular cups of coffee.

 Biggest Ice Cream Float

 Love mojitos?
 So do people in Italy.
 So much so that on July 14, 2011, a group of fans created the largest-ever mojito.
-This monster, 1300-liter mojito took more than an hour to make (and that's with several people dumping rum, mint and sugar cane juice into a massive glass).
-Bet it took longer than that to consume...and to get over the hangover(s).
-Someone should create the world's largest aspirin for that.
+The 1,300-liter concoction took more than an hour to make (with several people dumping rum, mint, and sugar cane juice into a massive glass).

 Think you can polish off an order of nachos by yourself?
 Not this time.
-In April 2012, participants at the Kansas Relays in Lawrence, KS, broke the Guinness Record for the largest serving of nachos.
-The dish was served in an 80-foot-long trough with 4,689 pounds of chips, cheese, beef, and pico de gallo sauce - with Tums served on the side.
+In April 2012, participants at Centerplate at University of Kansas broke the Guinness Record for the largest serving of nachos.
+The dish was served in an 80-foot-long trough with 4,689 pounds of chips, cheese, meat, beans, and pico de gallo sauce - and, most likely, Tums served on the side.

 Biggest Sweet Tea

 Behold, in 2010, Chick-Fil-A created a 1,140-gallon cup of sweet tea and ice.
 Fast forward to 2016, and the town of Summerville, South Carolina took the icy beverage to epic proportions, breaking the world record with a 2,524-gallon cup of iced tea, using 210 pounds of loose leaf tea and 1,700 pounds of sugar.